sarath48/Budget-Calculator/README.md

 I have used a simple templated driven form

-Choose from the dropdown if its an expense or income and add the amount and a description about it and submit it
+Flow of the application -- Choose from the dropdown if its an expense or income and add the amount and a description about it and submit it

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.